thm-unix/thm-zshtheme/README.md

 # thm theme

-Another yet theme for Oh-My-Zsh and Starship<br>
+Yet another theme for Oh-My-Zsh and Starship<br>
 A modified 'The Poncho' theme

 ## Installation guide